iconoir-icons/iconoir/README.md

 ## Basic Usage

-You can download any icon of the pack directly from https://iconoir.com or access to the figma Source File.
+You can download any icon of the pack directly from https://iconoir.com or get them from the repository.

 ## React